For Medical School Applicants

 When you apply to the College, and we send you a supplemental application, you will receive a form concerning residency status.
 If you would like to look at that policy, and/or you need a residency status form to fill out, please contact this office.

-UAMS by law, does an Annual Security And Fire Report.
+By law, UAMS produces an Annual Security and Fire Report.
 The ASR contains information regarding campus security and personal safety.
-Copies can be picked up at the Distribution Center 2nd Floor, 800 Cottage Drive, Little Rock, Arkansas.
-The ASR can be found at http://www.uams.edu/campusop/depts/PD/docs/UAMS_Clery_Act_Report.pdf
+Copies can be picked up at the Distribution Center 2nd Floor, 800 Cottage Drive, Little Rock, Arkansas, or can be found at http://www.uams.edu/campusop/depts/PD/docs/UAMS_Clery_Act_Report.pdf